javascript-tutorial/en.javascript.info/5-network/05-fetch-crossorigin/article.md

 The essential difference is that simple requests were doable since ancient times using `<form>` or `<script>` tags, while non-simple were impossible for browsers for a long time.

-So, practical difference is that simple requests are sent right away, with `Origin` header, but for other ones the browser makes a preliminary "preflight" request, asking for permission.
+So, the practical difference is that simple requests are sent right away, with `Origin` header, while for the other ones the browser makes a preliminary "preflight" request, asking for permission.

 **For simple requests:**